Are you looking for easy ways to display a Facebook events calendar on your website?

 Besides displaying Facebook events on your site, this Facebook feeds plugin has the following features:

 - Display multiple Facebook feed types on your site, including posts, photos, video feeds, and more.

 - Control the information displayed in your feeds, such as headers, dates, descriptions, and more.

 - Easily manage and display multiple Facebook account feeds on a single website.

-- Completely customize your feeds’ look and feel with layout choices like Facebook slider and styling options to match your website branding.
+- Completely customize your feeds’ look and feel with layout templates like Facebook slider and styling options to match your website branding.

 - Display your feeds beautifully on mobile devices with the mobile-friendly design

 - Show Facebook reviews on your website to establish social proof and increase sales for your business.